Matthias Revers

 Pilgrimage to Max & Marianne Weber gravesite, Bergfriedhof Heidelberg, March 2014

-My name is Matthias Revers (PhD SUNY-Albany) and I’m currently a Visiting Professor at the University of Hamburg (on leave at the University of Leeds, where I am a Lecturer in Political Communication).
-Before coming to Leeds I was a Postdoc at the Institute of Sociology at the University of Frankfurt.
+My name is Matthias Revers (PhD Sociology, SUNY-Albany) and I’m Associate Professor of Political Communication at the University of Leeds.
+I’m also Interim Professor (part-time) for the Chair of Communication Studies, esp.
+Climate and Science Communication at the University of Hamburg.
 I’m a Faculty Fellow at the Center for Cultural Sociology at Yale University and a former Fulbright scholar.

-My current research encompasses several studies on political polarization in contemporary democracies, including on the moral boundaries of speech, the mediated experience of political antagonism, micropolarization, and right-wing populist journalism.
-This research involves qualitative field research, surveys, hermeneutic and computational methods of text analysis.
+My current research deals with political polarization in contemporary democracies, including on the moral boundaries of speech, the mediated experience of political antagonism and micropolarization.
+This research involves qualitative field research, survey experiments, hermeneutic and computational methods of text analysis.

 My earlier research deals with professional cultures of journalism and their role in increasingly networked public spheres, for which I conducted ethnographic research on political reporters in the US and Germany over a period of 3.5 years.
 Most of this research is included in my book Contemporary Journalism in the US and Germany: Agents of Accountability (Palgrave Macmillan USA.
 Other works of mine have been published in Journal of Communication, Information, Communication & Society, Media, Culture & Society, Journalism: Theory, Practice & Criticism, The American Sociologist, Kölner Zeitschrift für Soziologie und Sozialpsychologie.